Extracting memorized pieces of (copyrighted) books from open-weight language models

-We provide additional notes on the background material in this paper, including the ``careless people'' quote (Appendix~\ref{app:sec:intro}), more details on the key metric in this paper ($(n,p)$-discoverable extraction, Appendix~\ref{app:sec:background:metrics}), as well as our implementation (roughly speaking) for this metric (Appendix~\ref{app:sec:background:compute}).
-Please also refer to Section~\ref{sec:background} of the main paper text.
+We provide additional notes on the background material in this paper, including the ``careless people'' quote in Section~\ref{sec:background} (Appendix~\ref{app:sec:intro}), the key probabilistic extraction metric in this paper (formally called $(n,p)$-discoverable extraction, Appendix~\ref{app:sec:background:metrics}), as well as our implementation for this metric (Appendix~\ref{app:sec:background:compute}).
+Please also refer to Section~\ref{sec:background}.